EmmmaTech/Calculator_NX/README.md

 The people on the Switchroot server for helping me on my original Calculator program (this is based on that)

+The people on the RetroNX server for helping me with the GUI

-natinusala and any contributors for making borealis
+natinusala and any contributors for creating the borealis library

 ## LICENSE